groovytron/angular-playground/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 The app also needs the backend API to run.
-It is strongly recommended to run the API mock by running `npm run start-api-mock`.
+It is strongly recommended to run the API mock by running `npm run api:start`.
 The API is run using [Mockoon](https://mockoon.com).

-API mock can then be stopped by running `npm run stop-api-mock`.
+API mock can then be stopped by running `npm run api:stop`.

 ## Build